Maria Luisa Boyce

 Director of Global Public Affairs

-Chli Advisory Council Member SINCE 2017
+Chli Board Member SINCE 2019

 Maria Luisa Boyce serves as Director for UPS Global Public Affairs.
 Maria advocates for UPS priorities on Capitol Hill, government affairs efforts in Latin America and serves as a liaison for UPS to National Hispanic Organizations.
 Maria brings more than 20 years of experience as a dynamic leader that has worked to advance international trade, customs issues and cross border trade.